-Rehabilitation authorisation with Adeslas: session blocks and the 30-day rule
+Rehabilitation authorisation with Adeslas: session blocks and published validity

 How rehabilitation behaves against the Adeslas channel